dhanavishni2008-lang/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-Thus, the Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Thus, the Half Adder and Half Subtractor circuits are designed and the truth tables is verified using Quartus software.